https://www.storyboardthat.com/lesson-plans/social-emotional-learning/feelings-story

 Activity Overview

 Sometimes it can be difficult for children of all ages to put their unhappy or angry feelings into words, even though talking about these feelings makes us feel better.
-For this activity, students will think about a time when they were sad or angry, and what they did to feel better, and illustrate it in a social story.
+For this activity, students will engage with social emotional learning topics and think about a time when they were sad or angry, and what they did to feel better, and illustrate it in a social story.
 Students may also make up a scenario if they cannot think or, or are uncomfortable using a real one.
 Be sure to remind students not to use real names if it is a real memory.

 Template and Class Instructions